sprilukin/anhttpclient/README.md

-# Anhttp library
+# Anhttpclient library

-## anhttp library (acronym for "Another HTTP") intended to reduce amount of efforts to integrate robust and powerful Apache httpclient library into your code
+## anhttpclient library (acronym for "Another HTTP client") intended to reduce amount of efforts to integrate robust and powerful Apache httpclient library into your code

 ### Example